Bringing Employees Back to Work

 Transport for London’s guidance for employers and employees

-Face coverings will remain compulsory on TfL public transport from 19 July, even after government lifts restrictions in step 4.
+Face coverings will remain compulsory on TfL public transport from 19 July, even after government lifts restrictions.
 They are considered a simple and effective way to reduce transmissions, and the mayor wants the public to be reassured about travelling on the network.

 - Keeping customers safe on the transport network